 Last Updated on

 Sukanya Samriddhi Yojana is a scheme introduced by the Central Government of India in January 2015.
-It is a savings account scheme for girl children and was an initiative under the larger “Beti Bachao, Beti Padhao” scheme.
+It is a savings account scheme for girl children, and is an initiative under the larger “Beti Bachao, Beti Padhao” scheme.

-What is the Objective of Pradhan Mantri Sukanya Samriddhi Yojana
+What Is the Objective of the Pradhan Mantri Sukanya Samriddhi Yojana?

-“Sukanya Samriddhi” means prosperity of the girl child.
-The scheme was created with the aim of encouraging parents and guardians of girl children below the age of 10 years to begin saving money so that they may have a solid financial footing to continue with higher education, pursue entrepreneurial dreams or even marry the girl off.
+“Sukanya Samriddhi” means the prosperity of the girl child.
+The scheme was created to encourage parents and guardians of girl children below the age of ten years to begin saving money so that they may have a solid financial footing to continue with higher education, pursue entrepreneurial dreams, or for covering their marriage expenses.

 How to Open the Account

-Under this scheme, every girl below the age of ten years is made eligible for a special savings account with higher than normal interest rate and several other concessions.
-The account receives deposits for 14 years and matures at 21 years since the opening of the account.
+Under this scheme, every girl below the age of ten years is eligible for a special savings account, with a higher-than-normal interest rate, and several other concessions.
+The account receives deposits for 15 years and matures at 21 years since the opening of the account.

-Either of the girl’s parents or a legal guardian of a girl child, may open the account, provided the girl is less than 10 years old.
-Accounts can be opened for only 2 girl children per guardian/family.
+Either of the girl’s parents or a legal guardian may open the account, provided the girl is younger than ten years old.
+Accounts can be opened for only two girl children per guardian/family.
 An exception is made in the case of twins and triplets.

 - The scheme is only for girls.

-- The girl for whom the account is being created should be below 10 years of age.
+- The girl for whom the account is being created should be below ten years of age.

-- The girl should be an Indian citizen, residing in India.
+- The girl should be an Indian citizen and residing in India.

 3. Required Documents